Rights & Responsibilities

 - You must not owe a refund on a Federal Pell Grant, or Federal Supplemental Educational Opportunity Grant due to repayment.

-4. Providing additional documentation, federal tax transcripts and any additional information.
+4. Providing additional documentation, federal tax transcripts and any additional information, if required.
 See Applying for Financial Aid.

 5. Complying with the provisions of any promissory note and all other agreements you sign.